Tgithinji/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 - Print only the smallest combination of two digits
 - Numbers should be printed in ascending order, with two digits
 - Filename: `6-print_comb3.py`

+### 7. islower
+Write a function that checks for lowercase
+- Filename: `7-islower.py`